Kenny Shiels admits it is a struggle not to voice opinions

 While claiming to "really enjoy" life in Scotland, the Ulsterman admits it is hard for him to become less outspoken.

 "I'm trying to not tell the truth as much and retract from what I say," said the controversial Rugby Park boss.

 "There are so many in this industry that have good political skills.
 I've got to see what I can learn from them."

 to explain comments he made about fourth official Andrew Dallas over a sending-off incident in his team's home game against St Johnstone in November.

 He recently visited Hampden after being issued with a complaint notice by Vincent Lunny, the SFA's compliance officer, for two alleged breaches of SFA rules.

-And earlier in the season he was given a two-match touchline ban for stating that Celtic benefited from "amazingly loaded" refereeing decisions in a 2-0 win over St Johnstone.
+And earlier in the season for stating that Celtic benefited from "amazingly loaded" refereeing decisions in a 2-0 win over St Johnstone.

 "I don't take life seriously - the only thing I take seriously is football," Shiels told BBC Radio Scotland.

 "Outside of that, I'm not a bad person.
 I'm sort of like a monster in the game, and I try not to be, but that's me.

 "I try to change it, but if I change it, do I weaken my managerial skills?